What is Coaching? A Quick Guide to Getting Started

 But coaching isn’t only reserved for executives, actors or all-star athletes.
 Anybody can benefit from having a coach.

-Let’s dive deeper into what coaching is, how it can benefit you, and clarify some common misconceptions.
+Let’s dive deeper into what coaching is (with a focus on career coaching), how it can benefit you, and clarify some common misconceptions.

 The simplest definition of coaching